demery/iso639-config/README.md

 languages to and removing them from the `iso639_config_langs` table.

-The simplest way to use the engine is to add a `lang_id` column or similar to your model and point it to to Iso639Config::Lang.
-The following class shows how you could create a Manuscript object with one main language and multiple other languages:
+The simplest way to use the engine is to add a `lang_id` column or similar to your model and point it to Iso639Config::Lang.
+The following class shows how you could create a Manuscript object with one main language and multiple other
+languages:

      class Manuscript < ActiveRecord::Base